Buying a sourdough starter in Australia or overseas is both exciting and smart.

 Just like every other sourdough starter, it’s suitable for making pizza and anything sourdough.
 The process is also simplified – no kneading, no equipment and no experience.
 The step-by-step process teaches you everything you need to know.

 It won’t be for everyone.
 If you want to bake sourdough more than once a week, it will be a cumbersome way of making sourdough bread.
-Such frequent sourdough baking will benefit from buying and active or dehydrated sourdough starter and then maintaining it.
+Such frequent sourdough baking will benefit from buying an active or dehydrated sourdough starter and then maintaining it.

 However, it may be for you if you are time-poor, beginner, have tried to make sourdough starter (or bread) and it’s proving difficult.
 It may also be for you if you want to bake once a week or less and don’t want to have to feed or maintain a sourdough starter in between just to be able to make your own beautiful sourdough.
-For more information, browse Maintenance-Free Sourdough in the Sourdough menu above and check out our unique Sourdough Flakes on Etsy.

 This is all about Beautiful Living Made Easy.